TimingJL/raddit/README.md

 	<% end %>

 and refresh the web page to ensure everythings work.
-We hope the sign out account does’t show the summit lin.
+We hope the sign out account does’t show the summit link.
 So to fix it, we need to create an association here between a user and links.
 In our user file `app/models/user.rb`, we are going to add ‘a user has many links’

 	has_many :links

-And under ‘app/models/link.rb’, we add ‘a link belongs to user’
+And under `app/models/link.rb`, we add ‘a link belongs to user’

 	belongs_to :user